SteveBenz/ProgressiveColonizationSystem/README.md

    13. Dialog should show Crushin usage when the rover isn't automated (showcrushin)
    14. Production dialog shows LooseCrushins for rover (noloose)
    15. Doesn't tell you that it used up all the local loose crushins
-   16. Doesn't tell you that production is blocked by lack of crew (shortoncrew)
+   16. Doesn't tell you that production is blocked by lack of crew (should show it in the tweakable) (shortoncrew)
 2. Rounding things out
    1. Write PDF help and or create a github wiki
    2.  (done) Make a K&K drill (Reuse "K&K Metal Ore Drill")